Natural Disasters and Crop Insurance

 Actions to take Prior to a Disaster

-• Make sure you have your agent/company contact information, including email address, cell phone number, and 1-800 numbers.
+• Make sure you have the contact information, including email addresses and phone numbers, for your crop insurance agent and crop insurance company/approved insurance provider (AIP).

 Claim Adjustment Process